Recall of MPs Act 2015: Recall procedure

 If an MP has been convicted of a criminal offence which would make them eligible for recall, they are not subject to recall until all of their appeals have been exhausted.
 In such a case, the courts are obliged to inform the Speaker of any progress made during the appeal.

 Once one of the conditions outlined in the act is fulfilled, the Speaker informs the petitions officer of the constituency; in most cases this would be the returning officer or acting returning officer.
 The petitions officer is then required to make the practical arrangements for the petition so as to open the proceedings within ten working days after the Speaker's notification.
 This involves selecting up to ten signing locations where petitioners can sign in person, in a similar manner to election polling stations.
 As with votes in elections, voters are able to sign via post or proxy.
 Campaigning for or against recalling the MP is regulated by spending restrictions.

 The petition remains open for six weeks.
-No ongoing tally is reported by the petitions officer, and it is not revealed whether the required threshold of 10 per cent of eligible voters has been reached until the close of the petition period.
+No ongoing tally is reported by the petitions officer, and it is not revealed whether the required threshold of 10 per cent of eligible registered voters has been reached until the close of the petition period.
 During the petition period the MP remains in office.
 If the petition is successful the seat becomes vacant and by-election procedures begin.
 The recalled MP is permitted to stand in the by-election.

-If the MP vacates the seat, or a general election is called, the recall is halted and the petition ends.
+If the MP vacates the seat, or Parliament is dissolved (for a general election), the recall is halted and the petition ends.

 The Electoral Commission reviewed the processes involved in the unsuccessful 2018 recall petition, as well as in the two successful recalls in 2019.
 They found that the three petitions had been carried out effectively and there were no significant problems or indications of fraud, but they identified a number of practical challenges linked to the availability of signing places, the length of the recall period, and the transparency of the process.